-Baird Radford has served as our Chief Financial Officer since April 2021.
-Prior to Allakos, Mr. Radford served as Senior Vice President of Finance at Aimmune Therapeutics from January 2020 to February 2021, Mr. Radford was responsible for all aspects of strategic and operational finance activities supporting the launch of its first approved product, including financial planning, controllership, tax and treasury functions.
-Prior to working at Aimmune Therapeutics, he served as the Chief Financial Officer at HeartFlow from July 2014 to January 2020, a medical technology company with commercial operations in the United States, Canada, Europe and Japan.
-Prior to joining HeartFlow, Mr. Radford served as Vice President of Finance at Intuitive Surgical from August 2011 to July 2014, with responsibility for financial planning and analysis, investor relations and enterprise analytics.
-Prior to Intuitive Surgical, Mr. Radford held various positions at eBay from May 2001 to August 2011, including Vice President of Finance for Marketplaces Europe, as well as Vice President, Corporate Controller, and Chief Accounting Officer.
-Mr. Radford began his career in the audit practice of PricewaterhouseCoopers.
-Mr. Radford has a BBA from Ohio University.
+Baird Radford has served as our Chief Financial Officer since April 2021.Mr.
+Radford has over 25 years of finance and leadership experience at companies in multiple industries and various stages of growth.
+Prior to joining us, Mr. Radford served as Senior Vice President of Finance at Aimmune Therapeutics from January 2020 to February 2021, where he led the company's financial planning, controllership, tax and treasury functions.
+Prior to working at Aimmune Therapeutics, he served as the Chief Financial Officer at HeartFlow from July 2014 to January 2020, and held senior finance positions at Intuitive Surgical, eBay and PricewaterhouseCoopers.
+Mr. Radford received his Bachelor of Business Administration from Ohio University.

-Adam Tomasi, Ph.D. has served as our President since August 2019 and Chief Operating Officer from April 2017 through December 2022.
-Dr. Tomasi previously served as our Chief Financial Officer from April 2017 to August 2019 and then again from December 2020 to April 2021.
-Dr. Tomasi also served as Secretary from November 2017 until August 2019.
-Dr. Tomasi is also on the board of directors of Attune Pharmaceuticals, a private biotechnology company.
+Adam Tomasi, Ph.D. has served as our President since December 2019.
+From April 2017 through December 2022, Mr. Tomasi also served as our Chief Gperating Officer.
+From April 2017 to August 2019 and again from December 2020 to April 2021, Mr. Tomasi also served as our Chief Financial Officer.
+Dr. Tomasi also served as our Secretary from April 2017 until August 2019.
+He was previously a member of the board of directors of Attune Pharmaceuticals, a private biotechnology company.
 From August 2013 to January 2015, Dr. Tomasi served as Senior Vice President, Corporate Development of ZS Pharma, and from February 2015 to March 2017, he served as Chief Scientific Officer and Head of Corporate Development of ZS Pharma.
 Previously, Dr. Tomasi was a Principal at Alta Partners, where he was involved in the funding and development of notable medical technology and life science companies including Chemgenex, Excaliard, Lumena Pharmaceuticals, Achaogen, Immune Design, Allakos and ZS Pharma.
 Prior to joining Alta Partners, Dr. Tomasi also previously worked as a medicinal chemist with Gilead Sciences and Cytokinetics, where he helped create the cardiovascular drug CK-1827452, which was licensed to Amgen.
-Dr. Tomasi holds a B.S. in Chemistry from the University of California, Berkeley, an MBA from the Massachusetts Institute of Technology Sloan School of Management and a Ph.D. in Chemistry from the University of California, Irvine.
+Dr. Tomasi holds a Bachelor of Science in Chemistry from the University of California, Berkeley, an M.B.A. from the Massachusetts Institute of Technology Sloan School of Management and a Ph.D. in Chemistry from the University of California, Irvine.